-“After a difficult year where, for some, we have never felt further apart, we wanted to produce something that connected us more than ever.
-The trail running community will be coming from every corner of New Zealand and the event will be a celebration!
-To be able to gift people who shared this experience something to forever connect them after the event, and into the future, felt appropriate.”
+“The trail-running community will be descending upon Rotorua from every corner of the globe and the event is always a celebration!
+To be able to gift people who shared this experience something to forever connect them after the event, and into the future, feels so appropriate.”

-While the race takes runners through what is classified as one of the world’s most scenic 100-mile runs, athletes must traverse unforgiving volcanic terrain, forests, Sulphur Bay, river crossings and more – all while gaining 5,000+ metres in elevation.
+While the race takes runners through what is classified as one of the world’s most scenic 100-mile runs, athletes will traverse unforgiving volcanic terrain, forests, the geothermal landscape (and heat) of Sulphur Bay, river crossings and more – all while gaining nearly 4,000 metres in elevation.
 For many, it will take well over 24 hours, seeing the sun rise twice and battling through the darkness of night.
 Competitors must finish within 36 hours.